roetske/matrixClock/README.md

 # remark
 Scrolling text was a challenge
 What makes this clock great is the visibilty.
 Matrix clock you can see from far.<br />
-I had issues with spi could not figure it out.(reaction time and scrolling speed did not very reactive).<br />
+I had issues with spi could not figure it out.(reaction time and scrolling speed were not very reactive).<br />
 The level converter i used is not capable of high speeds.
 I found out doing some test with wled which uses also spi.<br />
 There the same issue setup worked but responsiveness control nok. <br />
 Posted this at forum wled and got the answer levelconverter good for i2c but not fast enough for spi.<br />